12 days Treasures of Vietnam

 Day 9 Ho Chi Minh City / Cu Chi Tunnels

-Departing at 7.30am we journey to Cu Chi tunnels.
+Departing from our hotel between 7.30am to 8.am we journey to Cu Chi tunnels.
 Built by local fighters during the Indochina conflict, the Cu Chi tunnels served as a base from which the Viet Cong could operate from close to the Southern Vietnamese capital.

 Before arriving at the Cu Chi tunnels, we visit with some local friends and gain an insight into local life in the area, both past and present.
 We learn about their lives, culture, and customs and get an insight into the recent past through local eyes.